-Soaring growth of solar power demonstrated in one chart
+Soaring growth of solar power demonstrated in one chart (updated)

 Sometimes a picture is truly worth a thousand words.

-In the case of the rapidly rising rate of solar generation for electricity, numerous forecasts by internationally respected bodies have proven woefully conservative.
+In the case of the rapidly rising rate of solar installations for electricity generation, numerous forecasts by internationally respected bodies have proven woefully conservative.

-The image in the tweet below, created by Auke Hoestra at the Technical University of Eindhoven, in The Netherlands, shows it better than words ever could.
+The chart in the tweet below, created by Auke Hoekstra at the Technical University of Eindhoven, The Netherlands, shows it better than words ever could.

 DON'T MISS: Big energy hugely underestimates electric cars, renewable power

-He first tweeted it five days ago, and it quickly made the rounds of Twitter's renewable energy circles.
+He first tweeted it in mid-May, and it quickly made the rounds of Twitter's renewable energy circles.

 Hoekstra simply looked at successive revisions of predictions by the International Energy Agency's World Energy Outlook for solar adoption, measured in gigawatts of capacity added per year.

-The data starts in 2002, and carries through not only 2016 predictions but revised 2016 predictions.
+The data starts in 2002, and now carries through the IEA's latest predictions for 2017.

 In every case, the agency's revisions raise the starting year to the actual previous capacity growth, but assume that the capacity added in future will continue to be linear, rather than growing exponentially as it has thus far.

-Hoeksra said, in responding to comments on the tweet, that he didn't feel the faulty projections were the results of political manipulation by established players in the global energy industry.
+Hoekstra said, in responding to comments on the tweet, that he didn't feel the faulty projections were the results of political manipulation by established players in the global energy industry.

 Rather, he commented, he'd found that "in my work with other radical innovations ... experts are simply very conservative in their own field."

-Note: EDITOR'S NOTE: We first published this article on May 26, 2017, when Hoedstra tweeted the first version of his chart, using the most recent data then available, the World Energy Organization's 2016 and revised 2016 forecasts for annual photovoltaic generating capacity.
-He updated his graph on November 18 with the organization's new 2017 forecast, and we have updated this article (and his embedded tweet below) to reflect the latest revision.